Peaks View County Park

 - Bicycle / skate park

-Coconino County Parks and Recreation placed these projects on the Peaks View County Master Plan and the Coconino County Board of Supervisors approved them on April 21, 2015.
+Coconino County Parks and Recreation placed these projects on the Peaks View County Park Master Plan and the Coconino County Board of Supervisors approved them on April 21, 2015.

 Thank you to all the community members who submitted comments for the Peaks View County Park Master Plan.
 These future improvements may be built as funding becomes available.